Black Hole Superradiance of Interacting Multi-Field: Cubic Interactions

 The field equations are

 where $\Box$ denotes the D'Alembert operator in the Kerr background.
 We shall further assume the two fields are weakly coupled.

-Assuming both fields are initially in vacuum states with small quantum fluctuations, the superradiance process can be investigated perturbatively: At the very beginning, interactions between the field is suppressed due to the low occupation numbers, and the superradiance process is the same as it in the case of free field.
+Assuming both fields are initially in vacuum states with small quantum fluctuations, the superradiance process can be investigated perturbatively: At the very beginning, interactions between the field are suppressed due to the low occupation numbers, and the superradiance process is the same as it in the case of free field.
 As superradiance continues, the occupation number in the fastest growing mode, i.e., $\bpsi_{211}$, increases, resulting in a notable interaction between the two fields.
-Depending on the parameters, the interaction may lead to different processes.
-The effects on the superradiant growth of such processes can be investigated by their corrections on the eigenfrequncies, which will be discussed as follows.
+Depending on the parameters, the interaction may lead to different processes: The $\psi$ field may lose energy to the black hole via the bound state of $\varphi$.
+It may also lose energy to the spatial infinity via the unbound states of $\varphi$ and $\psi$.
+The effects on the superradiant growth of such processes can be investigated by their corrections on the eigenfrequencies, which will be discussed in what follows.